 Shellfish Handling & Safety Guidance

-The retail sale of shellfish from a local fish market, restaurant, grocery store, or booth at a fair to the final consumer does not require a DA/BA license.
+The retail sale of shellfish from a farmer's market, temporary food service establishment, or itinerant vendor to the final consumer does not require a DA/BA license.
 These operations are under the jurisdiction of the local Director of Health and may require a local license.
+Temporary food service establishments include carnivals or circuses, public exhibitions, festivals, and celebrations.
+Itinerant vendors include food trucks, caterers, and traveling raw bars.
+Restaurants must purchase shellfish from approved sources, as designated by the Interstate Certified Shellfish Shippers List.

 Please be advised that consuming raw or undercooked shellfish, meats, or eggs may increase your risk of food borne illness, especially if you have certain medical conditions.